What are loft insulation grants?

 Scheme Income Criteria EPC Requirement Council Tax Band Funding Coverage Apply Via

-GBIS Low-income focus, but open to more D or lower A–D (England) 100% / partial Gov site / energy supplier
+GBIS Low-income focus, but open to others D or lower A–D (England), A–E (Scotland/Wales) 100% or partial Gov site / energy supplier

-ECO4 Under £31k or on benefits Often required 100% / partial Energy supplier
+ECO4 Under £31k or on benefits Often required 100% or partial Energy supplier

 New installation vs upgrades

-If you are eligible, an approved installer will carry out a free survey to assess your loft.
-The installation itself is completed by trained professionals using certified materials, giving you a guaranteed standard of work.
+Before any work takes place, an approved installer will carry out a free survey to check your loft’s condition and measure what’s needed.
+If you qualify, the installation is completed by trained professionals using certified materials, so you can be confident the job meets building regulations and industry standards.

 Converted lofts